LPG is a hydrocarbon compound consisting mainly of carbon and hydrogen atoms. LPG means liquefied petroleum gas.

-LPG is a product of gas and crude processing activities usually gotten as gas but conditioned to liquid state.
-LPG is stored in pressure vessels, when LPG is released from the storage vessel at ambient temperature it automatically changes to gas.
+Need to save for your child’s education but wondering where to start?
+Then read this (even if you don’t have kids yet): LPG is a product of gas and crude processing activities usually gotten as gas but conditioned to a liquid state.
+LPG is stored in pressure vessels, when LPG is released from the storage vessel at ambient temperature it automatically changes to a gas.

 It should be noted that this article is tailored toward the requirements and recommendations of NFPA 58 code (Liquefied Petroleum Gas Code).

 1.1 LPG Terminal Basics: Manufacturing Process

 LPG is manufactured from two main sources; the processing of natural gas and the refining of crude oil.